-This chapter is related to the aims of Section H3(i) from the 2017 CICM Primary Syllabus, which expects the exam candidate to "describe the principles of dialysis and renal replacement fluid".
+This chapter is related to the aims of Section H2(i) from the 2023 CICM Primary Syllabus, which expects the exam candidate to "describe the principles of dialysis and filtration".
 One of the important principles of dialysis is access, which often determines the success or failure of one's blood purification strategy.
 Of the access mechanisms, there are multiple possibilities: fistula, vas cath, tunnelled line, ECMO circuit, and so forth.
 For the intensivist, access is typically established in an emergency, and the vas cath inserted by Seldinger technique is the most common access device used.
 This chapter will discuss the characteristics of these devices.

 The characteristics of an ideal vascular access device for dialysis are:

 The basic features are shared by all of them.
 Ultimately, there will be at least two lumens, of which the proximal is the intake and the distal is the outflow.

 Depicted is a 13Fr 200mm Dolphin model, but this was a matter of convenience and circumstances (the author's registrar just happened to be inserting one on the day of this chapter being written).
 This is not to act as an endorsement of any specific product or design.
 Ultimately, these devices are merely a pair of plastic tubes, fused together and up-priced for the medical equipment market.
 No specific inert plastic tube is better than any other inert plastic tube and all claims to the contrary are marketing.